seevaratnam/seevaratnam.github.io/README.md

 Hello, this is **Karnan Seevaratnam**

+A visionary leader in technology with a track record of maximizing the use of the latest technology to solve industry problems.
+I am a dedicated and proven leader with 20 years of experience in the field of Information Technology, with expertise in the telecommunication, education, charity and retail and loyalty industries.
+As an ardent follower of Agile and Lean methodology, I am always looking to find the most innovative ways to save time, improve efficiency and maximize profitability.

 Leads architecture, IT governance teams and manages enterprise solutions to optimize the user experience, minimize redundancies and maximize profitability.
 <br/>
 ## 🛠 Technologies & Tools